 Description Sum several object's slot values, for each timestep in a range. Туре LIST{LIST{DATETIME, NUMERIC}} Arguments 1 STRING subbasin name 2 STRING slot name 3 STRING aggregation filter ("INPUT", "OUTPUT", or "ALL") 4 BOOLEAN time conversion option ("TRUE" or "FALSE") 5 DATETIME start date 6 DATETIME end date Evaluation A list of slots is generated by searching all of the objects in the subbasin argument for slots which match the slot name argument.
-If the time conversion option argument is TRUE, and the values to be summed are of the FLOW unit type, the values are multiplied by their corresponding timestep length to convert them to values of the unit type VOLUME.
-Next, all of the object's slot values are summed, yielding one value for each timestep in the time range of the datetime arguments.
-The function returns a list of two items, where the first and second items of the inner lists are the datetime and the summation value, respectively.
+If the time conversion option argument is TRUE, and the values to be summed are of the FLOW unit type, the values are multiplied by their corresponding timestep length to convert them to values of the unit type VOLUME. timestep in the time rang t's slot values are summed, yielding one value for each range of the datetime arguments.
+The function returns a list of a first and second items of the inner lists are the datetime and a, respectively.
 Mathematical Expression $\forall \begin{cases} \{t, \sum{obj \text{ in } subbasin} obj.slotname \} \end{cases}$